exonum/exonum-doc/.github/pull_request_template.md

 <!--
 Please target the following branch:
-- `master` if your pull request fixes bugs in the documentation.
-In other words, a pull request targeting `master` should be possible to merge and push to https://exonum.com/doc/ at any time.
+- `master` if your pull request fixes bugs in the documentation, describes released features, etc. In other words, a pull request targeting `master` should be possible to merge and push to https://exonum.com/doc/ at any time.
 - `develop` if your pull request describes features introduced into an upcoming